infoclock/OlympicTracker/README.md

         $ make rebuild     # A bit better than `python manage.py syncdb`
         $ make run         # The same as `python manage.py runserver`

-4. InfoClock only.
-Load problem data
+4. Load problem data

         $ ./manage.py shell < init_script.py

 5. Visit http://127.0.0.1:8000/
+6. Check out allauthdemo/urls.py .
+That's where the main app resides.

 At this point you should have a site that allows registration and login of local users.
 If you enabled Google or Facebook during ``make configure``, those destinations should allow you to join and log in to the site.

 ## Some Notes